 Mission: To prevent future delinquent behavior and arrests of at-risk youth served by the Juvenile Assessment Team.
 To provide comprehensive assessment of behavioral/mental health and substance abuse issues and assist in making community referrals to address needs and increase protective factors for youth and families served.

 Our goal is to provide comprehensive assessment and referral services for youth who indicate risk factors during the JAC screening process.
 The JAT uses an evidenced based mental health/substance abuse assessment instrument, completes a psychosocial evaluation, and makes collateral contacts with guardians and Juvenile Probation Officers.
 The JAT and the families we serve share a common aim, which is to help our youth in Broward county transition toward a hopeful and productive young adult life.

 Community Justice Program (CJP)

-The goal of the Community Justice Program is to accomplish the following:
+The goals of the Community Justice Program are to accomplish the following: